Sunsilk: Celebrity associations

-Actress-singer Kathryn Bernardo is a brand ambassador for Sunsilk in the Philippines since 2016.
-Belle Mariano (who also endorses Selecta Cornetto) became an endorser in 2022.

-Now, Singers Dolla are the brand ambassadors for Sunsilk in Malaysia since New Year's Day 2022 at midnight stroke MST.

 Gang of Girls

 In 2008, Sunsilk India launched a social networking site called Gang of Girls, which offered its users access to a variety of local and global experts to address various hair care needs through its content, blogs and live chat room.
 The site includes content on hair care and fashion, and features games and quizzes.

 Co-Creation collaboration

 From 2009, Sunsilk started working with a number of professional hair "experts" to develop new and improved products.
-Each hair “issue" variant links to an "expert” with the relevant specialist hair knowledge.
-For example, Dr.Francesca Fusco, a New York dermatologist, co-created a “hair fall” variant for the brand.
-The line up also includes: Jamal Hammadi for Black Shine, Rita Hazan for Vibrant Colour, Teddy Charles for Plumped Up Volume, Thomas Taw for Damage Reconstruction, Ouidad for Defined Curls and Yuko Yamashita - inventor of Japanese hair straightening process 'YUKO' - for Perfect Straight.
+Each hair "issue" variant links to an "expert" with the relevant specialist hair knowledge.
+For example, Dr. Francesca Fusco, a New York dermatologist, co-created a "hair fall" variant for the brand.
+The line up also includes: Jamal Hammadi for Black Shine, Rita Hazan for Vibrant Colour, Teddy Charles for Plumped Up Volume, Thomas Taw for Damage Reconstruction, Ouidad for Defined Curls and Yuko Yamashita – inventor of Japanese hair straightening process 'YUKO' – for Perfect Straight.